Tomos-Evans/procParserAndSemantics/README.md

-# Proc Parser and Natural Smantics
+# Proc Parser and Natural Semantics

 A Parser and Natural Semantics for the basic imperitive programming language, `Proc`.
 Proc is a basic imperative programming that is proposed and defined in "Semantics with Applications, by H.R.
 Nielson and F. Nielson".